-Figure A49 shows monthly total profits and average gross profitability of cleared virtuals, which is the difference between the price at which the virtuals were bought and sold in the day-ahead market and the price at which these positions were covered (i.e., settled financially) in the realtime market.
-Gross profitability excludes RSG cost allocations, which can vary significantly.
-Figure A50 shows the same results disaggregated by type of market participant.
+Figure A49 shows monthly total profits and average gross profitability of cleared virtuals-the difference between the day-ahead price at which the virtuals were bought/sold and the real-time price at which these positions were covered.
+Gross profitability excludes RSG cost allocations.